withastro/roadmap/proposals/content-layer.md

 }
 ```

+The `reference()` helper can be used in the same way as content collections, to reference other collections.

 ## Using the data

 The data is accessed in the same way as content collections, using the `getCollection()` or `getEntry()` functions.